-• EstablishTrustInTarget-determines whether a server sends its own X.509 certificate to a client during the SSL/TLS handshake.
+EstablishTrustInTarget-determines whether a server sends its own X.509 certificate to a client during the SSL/TLS handshake.
 Normally, both clients and servers would support and require EstablishTrustInTarget.
-The only exception is if you configure your application to use anonymous Diffie-Hellman cipher suites-see "No Authentication" on page 164.
+The only exception is if you configure your application to use anonymous Diffie-Hellman cipher suites-see "No Authentication".